Skip to main content

 Adds "Authorization: Bearer ..." header containing the produced JWT.

 Allows authentication with Google APIs via a service account.
-Follow Google's documentation to create a service account.
-You will first need to create a service account in Google Cloud and then download the credentials JSON file to get the relevant inputs for this credential type.
+Follow the steps below to create a service account in Google Cloud, download its credentials, and enable the relevant API.

 The resolved JWT is cached in the Atomic system for 5 minutes.
 A new token is then created when this cache expires, the next time this credential is used.